Terradue/doc-developer-sandbox/source/reference/man/r_functions/rciop.publish.rst

 Description
 -----------

-Publishes results to the distributed file system (or Cloud storage area), or publishes the results location, or echoes strings as inputs to the subsequent nodes in the workflow.
+Publishes results to the distributed file system, or publishes the results location, or echoes strings as inputs to the subsequent nodes in the workflow.

 Usage
 -----